nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-ai.md

 nuxeo.insight.dedup.enabled=true
 ```

-By default, each document of 'Picture' type will be analyzed to detect potential similar documents.
+By default, each document of **Picture** type will be analyzed to detect potential similar documents.
 Here is the exact query:

 ```
 SELECT * FROM Document WHERE ecm:mixinType = 'Picture' AND ecm:tag NOT IN ('not_duplicate')